zhangyan612/mkl/README.md

 Machine knowledge intelligence project

 # objective
-build a human knowledge graph and enable human computer communication and understanding
+build a human knowledge graph and enable human computer communication. enable roboust linguistic understanding

 ##　steps
 1. voice to text
-2. text to command or intent
+2. text to command or intent, nlp
-3. execute command and evaluate
+3. intent extraction to form computer actions

 ## training
 1. do simple thing like open a program (1 step or multiple steps)